Chelsea striker arrives at Hawthorns on season-long loan deal

 ALBION have beaten a host of Barclays Premier League clubs to the signing of Chelsea striker Romelu Lukaku on a season-long loan.

-The 19-year-old Belgium international this afternoon put pen to paper after passing a medical.
+The 19-year-old Belgium international has this evening put pen to paper after passing a medical.

 The former Anderlecht star will wear the No.20 shirt and becomes the Baggies’ fifth summer signing after Steve Clarke returned to his former employers to bolster his attacking options.